• Skip to main content

 Day Hike/Nature Walk

 Taking a nature walk or day hike is a great way to familiarize yourself with your surroundings.
-There are many activities that you can do during the hike, and each level’s requirements are a little bit different.
+There are many activities that you can do during the hike, like this free printable nature scavenger hunt, and each level’s requirements are a little bit different.

 • Lions – Mountain Lion: 2, 3